open-mv-sandbox/daicon/docs/daicon.md

 You can include multiple major versions of the same component in a daicon container, as they are required to have different unique UUIDs.
 If you find yourself needing to include multiple *minor* versions, you are likely not correctly following semantic versioning.

-## Optimizing Daicon

-> 🚧 This is pending to be moved to a separate optional superset specification.

-### Reducing Round-Trips

-If your format will be fetched *partially* from a server, and then indexed using ranges, your format specification should include recommendations to reduce necessary round-trips.

-For example, you can recommend (or even require) an index component describing regions contained in your file to exist within the first 64kb.
-This would allow a client aware of your format to always fetch the full first 64kb and not need additional round-trips to the server.

-Not all components have to fall in this region, only those that need this 'fast-path'.
-You are recommended to specify that clients should degrade performance rather than fail if the included components' data exceeds the specified region.

-### CDN Cache Coherency

-Daicon containers are designed for efficient cache coherency on CDNs and edge caches.
-To achieve this, daicon's component system can be updated atomically.

-You can use the values in the component table as atomic switches, after appending binary data, repointing locations, and validating all caches have been updated.
-The component table itself also has "count" and "extension", which too can be atomically updated after verifying a cache flush.

-If your format needs this functionality in combination with "Reducing Round-Trips", you are recommended to specify padding in the pre-fetch region, reserving it, to allow the file to be updated without a full cache flush.
-You should also pad the component table for the same reason.

-### Specifying Append-Only

-Binary Data previously written should **never** move or change its value to ensure stale client table requests do not retrieve corrupt data from an update.
-Table pointer to offsets may be updated as necessary.
-If a file has stale or unused sections, a new file should be created with the unnecessary data culled out.

 ## Examples

 Examples of how to define format and component specifications on top of daicon.